Mark-MDO47/UniRemote/README.md

 # UniRemote - one remote to rule them all!
-Universal - one remote to rule them all!

 I wanted a way to control all the projects I make.
 It is not a remote for A/V systems.

 Plan is to communicate with my projects via ESP-NOW WiFi